 Planned macroprudential instruments

 The Financial Stability Committee reviews on an ongoing basis whether the available instruments are adequate or whether new macroprudential instruments are needed.
 In this context, the Financial Stability Committee issued a recommendation on 30 June 2015 to create instruments for the residential real estate sector as a preventive measure.
-On 21 December 2016, the Federal Cabinet adopted a draft bill to implement the recommendation by supplementing financial supervision law.
+On 10 June 2017, the bill to implement the recommendation by supplementing financial supervision law entered into force.